tohyuting/tp/docs/DeveloperGuide.md

  This applies for all other prefixes as well.

-1. After the user calls the `add` command, the code will check for the presence of all the compulsory prefixes (i.e. ct/COMMAND_TYPE, n/NAME, p/PHONE and e/EMAIL or addr/ADDRESS for supplier and warehouse respectively) in the input.
+1. After the user calls the `add` command, the code will check for the presence of all the compulsory prefixes (i.e. `ct/COMMAND_TYPE`, `n/NAME`, `p/PHONE` and `e/EMAIL` or `addr/ADDRESS` for supplier and warehouse respectively) in the input.
 A `ParseException` will be thrown if any of the compulsory prefixes are not present.

    Similarly, `ParseException` will be thrown if there are any invalid prefixes or inappropriate fields provided (e.g. input a `String` value for `phone`).

 1. `AddCommand` will then be executed.
-The new supplier/warehouse will be added in the model, allowing users to see the added supplier/warehouse.
+The new supplier/warehouse will be added in the `Model`, allowing users to see the added supplier/warehouse.

-    If new supplier/warehouse to be added has a duplicate name (i.e. The supplier/warehouse name already exist in CLI-nic), it will throw a `CommandException`.
+    If new supplier/warehouse to be added has a duplicate name (i.e. the supplier/warehouse name already exist in CLI-nic), it will throw a `CommandException`.
 Otherwise, a success message will be displayed to the user.